wren-lang/wren/doc/site/core/system.markdown

 In the above example, the result of `4 + 5` is printed, and then the prompt is printed on the same line because no newline character was printed afterwards.

-### System.**clock**

-Returns the number of seconds (including fractional seconds) since the program was started.
-This is usually used for benchmarking.